-Operators of both types of cranes must receive training and instruction on the proper operation and inspection of each crane.
-Currently third party trainers are used.
+Operators of each type of crane must receive training and instruction on the proper operation and inspection of each crane.
+Currently third-party external trainers are used.

 Crane Hazards

 Hazards involving cranes can lead to catastrophic events.
 Hazards relating to this type of equipment can include: